 I mention dressing them up in cute bathing suits or cute outfits, but again, only when we’re going somewhere outside and not just in the house.
 There’s no need for my dogs to be dressed up in the house when we’re lounging.

 In cold weather, which is almost all year in Alaska, they have to wear clothes to protect them.
-Dogs get extremely cold when it’s winter up here, and my short haired dogs HAVE to wear protection, especially when our temperatures can drop to the negatives.
+Dogs get extremely cold when it’s winter up here.
+My short haired dogs HAVE to wear protection, especially when our temperatures can drop to the negatives.
 I would never take my dogs outside in the winter months up here without a coat, sweater and booties on.
-Their paws can get frost-bite, they can get extremely ill from the extreme cold and that would be animal abuse to me.
+Their paws can get frost-bite.
+They can get extremely ill from the extreme cold and that would be animal abuse to me.

 It’s all about where you live and why you’re putting your dogs in clothing and for how long.
-If you’re waking up and just putting them in clothing and leaving it on all day, then it can rub their fur and cause irritation.
+Waking up and putting animals in clothing all day can be harmful.
+It can rub their fur and cause irritation.
 However, if you’re like me and only dressing them up for short stints of time, then it’s not cruel and even may be necessary.

 Each animal is different in what they need and each state or climate it different in what your animals may require in order to be healthy, happy and loved pets.
 Pay attention to their needs/requirements and try to meet them as good as you can.